 Category Water & The Environment

-Estimated dewatering rates pumped from the mine range from 220 gpm to 500 gpm as the mine access is developed.
+Estimated dewatering rates pumped from the mine range from 220 gpm to 50 gpm as the mine access is developed.
 The dewatering rate during full operation is estimated between 420 and 470 gpm.
 All but the 210 gpm of water needed for use in the milling process returns back to the groundwater system via the underground infiltration system after treatment by the reverse osmosis water treatment system.

 Sandfire has designed the BBCP to completely protect Sheep Creek and its fisheries, and in turn the Smith River and all the recreational uses and businesses supported by it.
-The operation will treat all water released from site to meet Montana’s strict non-degradation standards and return the treated water straight back into the ground water system through an underground infiltration system buried 6-8 feet in highly permeable ground.
+The operation will treat all water released from site to meet Montana’s strict non-degradation standards and return the treated water straight back into the ground water system through an underground infiltration system buried 6-8 feet in the ground.